 No replacement can be provided if two vehicle registrations are on the permit.
 The full fee will need to be paid to reissue the permit for a further year.

 If you no longer need the permit it can be returned for a refund of any remaining full months.
-Refunds are only available for amounts due in excess of £10.
+Refunds are only available for amounts of more than £10.

 Change of vehicle